CesarCSC/AutomationChallenge/README.md

       1.2.
 Do the above step for webdriver-manager, both should be displayed in the package installed list.

-3. Navigate to Run/ Debug configurations and add a unittest configuration with name 'test_ContactusForm.py' and target folder as ..testCases/test_ContactusForm.py.
+3. Navigate to Run/ Debug configurations and add an unittest configuration with name 'test_Search.py' and target folder as ...testCases/test_Search.py.

       1.1.
 Select Python interpreter as default one.
 Click on Apply and Ok.